Is it still possible to go solo in this era of consolidation?

 How much does it cost to start an ophthalmology practice?

-The most common estimates for startup costs for ophthalmologists are between $200-300K, with a $100K line of credit to cover operating expenses after opening, as it typically takes three to six months to break even.
+The most common estimates for startup costs for ophthalmologists are between $200,000 to $300,000, with a $100,000 line of credit to cover operating expenses after opening, as it typically takes three to six months to break even.
 I know many colleagues who took no or minimal salary their first year.

 The two most important factors for startup costs are how much your equipment costs, and how much you pay in tenant improvements.
 If you buy lots of brand new equipment, your startup will cost more than someone who buys less equipment and buys it used.